zanderfilet/zanderfilet.github.io/_projects/3_project.md

 #### 1.1 Convolutions from Scratch

-Convolutions are operations performed on images to extract features from the image, in this first case, edges.
-They involve a kernel that moves across the image, performing element-wise multiplication and summation with the overlapping image region.
+Convolutions are mathematical operations applied to images to extract features, such as edges.
+In this context, a kernel (or filter) slides across the image, performing element-wise multiplication and summation with the overlapping region at each position.

-I implemented two methods from scratch in NumPy to perform a convolution:
+I implemented two convolution methods from scratch in NumPy:

-- **`convolve2d_np_four`**: The filter is applied at each pixel location by flipping the kernel and multiplying it with the corresponding image patch.
+- **`convolve2d_np_four`**: For each pixel, the kernel is flipped and multiplied with the corresponding image patch using four nested loops, directly computing the convolution sum.
-- **`convolve2d_np_two`**: This method reduces computation by extracting a region from the image and performing the convolution in a more efficient manner.
+- **`convolve2d_np_two`**: This method improves efficiency by extracting a region from the padded image and computing the convolution sum with the flipped kernel using only two loops.

 ```
 def convolve2d_np_four(i, k):